MoeraOrg/moeraorg.github.io/development/protocols/access-controls.md

 Objects on higher levels may override permissions of the objects on lower levels.
 For example, comment's author may disable negative reactions to his comment by setting `addNegativeReaction` operation to `none`.
-But posting's author may override this permission to force all comments to the posting to accept negative reactions.
+But the posting's author may override this permission to force all comments to the posting to accept negative reactions.